katattakd/KatMirrorBot/README.md

 - Detects and prevents "reposts" (duplicate images) from being uploaded to the bot account.
 - Detects and prevents corrupted images from being uploaded.
 - Automatic post interval detection based on post depth and subreddit activity.
+- Written in pure Golang, with no C dependencies, to allow for easy cross-compilation.

 ## Compiling
 1. Install and setup [Golang](https://golang.org/) for your system.